Cognitive Disability: Information on Intellectual Disabilities Document List

 Updated/Revised Date: 2022-04-07

-Summary: Although some of these documents from our Cognitive Disabilities category may have since been updated, re-written, replaced, or revised, they are sorted below by their original publish date.
+Summary: Archive of published articles and documents from the Disabled World Cognitive Disabilities category.
+Although some of these documents may have since been updated, re-written, replaced, or revised, they are sorted below by their original publish date.
 The most recent publications are listed at the top of the table with older articles being listed in descending order by the date they were created.

 You can also receive our latest related publications by subscribing to our Cognitive Disabilities RSS feed.